CrazyFlasher/foxium-test-slot/README.md

 ![image](https://github.com/CrazyFlasher/foxium-test-slot/assets/1607138/8702bba9-eb28-49a3-8ddd-a93604a9fe22)

+When received position is set to the reel, reel will spin to this position and stop.
+Visually it looks real to user.
+Reels stop one after another and from left to right.

 ### Localization
 Texts are loaded from [texts.csv](https://github.com/CrazyFlasher/foxium-test-slot/blob/main/assets/template/texts.csv).
 Language can be forced by passing query param `?lang=en` (ru or est).